ZettaIO/pswingw2py/README.rst

 A Python_ interface to the `PPSWinCom XML SMS Gateway`_ now also called the `LINK SMS Gateway`_.
 Link Mobility bought PSWinCom 31 December 2014.

 The official pswinpy_ package has no activity in the last 5 years and only supports a small subset of the api.
 In January 2016 the default endpoints in the official package are no longer valid.
-This was main motivation for creating this library.
+This was the main motivation for creating this library.
 This module sends data as XML over HTTPS.

 Installation